 - Reduce costs

-With a list of benefits like this, the ROI of such a project will be easy to measure and justify.
+With a list of benefits like this, the ROI of such a corporate app-store project will be easy to measure and justify.
 So, let’s look at each of these in a little more detail.

-Shadow IT – IT devices, software and services outside the ownership or control of the IT department – is growing.
+The amount of shadow IT inside organizations is growing, predominantly as a result of the ease in accessing and downloading software onto devices.
 Whilst this is a real pain from IT’s point of view, you need to look at things from a user’s perspective to understand why this is happening.

 If you are using a tablet or other touch screen device you want the software you are using to be optimized for touch, not for the desktop.
-If all that your IT department offers you is the desktop version, you will look at other ways of getting what you want.
+If your IT department only offers the desktop version, employees will look at other ways of getting what they want.

 While this might solve the user’s immediate issues, using such unauthorized software can lead to all sorts of support problems, not to mention generating potential security threats, which could leave your organization open to malware attacks.